Guide To Prepping For A PCS

 Option #3: Sell outright

-When you sell your home outright with no assumption, your existing VA loan is retired with the loan proceeds and your entitlement restored, allowing you to use your VA zero down loan benefit again in the future.
+When you sell your home outright with no assumption, your existing VA loan is retired with the loan proceeds and your entitlement is restored, allowing you to use your VA zero-down loan benefit again in the future.